MerlynG/SIE_Setup/README.md

 ### Bonita

+> **Warning**
+> Do not submit your real informations to download

 Download latest version on : https://www.bonitasoft.com/downloads
 You should have a `BonitaStudioCommunity-<version>-x86_64.run` file

-==> Do not submit your real informations to download <==

 Go in your download folder and type
 ```